Miner Wars

 75000

-We look at whose interval the necessary value of the quotient of division (144064) fell into.
+We check which interval contains the remainder (144064).
 This is Filicia’s miner, so she will take the reward in GOMINING tokens for this round.
 At the same time, Patrick will take 5% of the tokens won, since he is the owner of the Clan.

 The amount of BTC that will be distributed for each round is calculated using the following formula:

-The BTC prize pool is distributed among all Clans that have won at least one game block in a week (from 12 am UTC on Tuesday to 12 am UTC the following Tuesday).
+The BTC prize pool is distributed among all Clans that have won at least one game block during the Cycle.
 The calculation is based on closed rounds for the period.
-The sum of all blocks is determined by the sum of all multipliers of all rounds won by the clan.
+The sum of all blocks is determined by the sum of all multipliers of all rounds won by the Clan.

 It is important to remember that maintenance fees are deducted from each BTC reward.
-The maintenance fees consist of the cost of electricity consumed by real miners and their maintenance in data centers.
+The maintenance fees consist of the cost of electricity consumed by real miners and their maintenance in data centers during the whole 7-day cycle.

 The cost of maintenance fees for each round is calculated as follows:

-Round power is the amount of TH/s in a round
+round PPS is the combined PPS rates of all players in a round

 Thus, the cost for a specific digital miner from the list of round winners will be calculated as follows: